Mansagajula/Pratical3_python/README.md

 # Pratical3_python
-generates a random password of any lenth
+generates a random password of any length